 - Hand delivery: Wake County Office Building, 337 S. Salisbury St., 1st Floor, Raleigh, NC 27601

 The Wake County Board of Elections will process your absentee ballot request and mail an absentee ballot to the address specified on your absentee ballot request.
-Absentee ballots must be completed and postmarked on or before May 8, 2018 or hand-delivered to the Wake County Board of Elections by 5:00 pm on May 8, 2018 to be counted in the May 8, 2018 primary election vote tally.
+Absentee ballots must be completed and postmarked on or before November 6th, 2018 or hand-delivered to the Wake County Board of Elections by 5:00 pm on November 6th, 2018 to be counted in the 2018 mid-term election vote tally.

 When and where can I vote early?

-Early voting for the May 8, 2018 primary election begins on April 21, 2018.
+Early voting for the November 6th, 2018 election begins on October 17th, 2018.
 North Carolinians registered to vote in Wake County may vote at any Wake County One-Stop Early Vote site.

-When and where can I vote on primary Election Day?
+When and where can I vote on Election Day?

-Registered voters may vote in the May 8, 2018 primary election on Election Day between 6:30 am and 7:30 pm at their local Election Day Precinct polling place.
+Registered voters may vote in the November 6th, 2018 election on Election Day between 6:30 am and 7:30 pm at their local Election Day Precinct polling place.
 North Carolinians are not permitted to register to vote on Election Day.
 If you go to the wrong precinct on Election Day or have any problem at the poll, you have the right to vote with a provisional ballot.

 How do I confirm my current voter registration information?

 All voters are highly encouraged to confirm their voter registration prior to voting.
 North Carolinians may confirm their voter registration by inputting their information into the North Carolina State Board of Elections voter search tool.
-The North Carolina State Board of Elections voter search tool will confirm a voter’s registration address, Election Day precinct polling place, electoral districts and party affiliation.
-The tool will also provide a voter with a sample ballot for the upcoming May 8, 2018 primary election.
+The North Carolina State Board of Elections voter search tool will confirm a voter’s registration address, Election Day precinct polling place, electoral districts, and party affiliation.
+The tool will also provide a voter with a sample ballot for the upcoming November 6th, 2018 mid-term election.

-Can I still register to vote for the May 8, 2018 primary election?
+Can I still register to vote for the November 6th, 2018 mid-term election?

 Voters can also update their voter registration at any Wake County One-Stop Early Vote site.
-Voters should update their voter registration if they moved 30 or more days before primary Election Day (May 8, 2018).
+Voters should update their voter registration if they moved 30 or more days before Election Day (November 6th, 2018).